 A recent report by consulting firm AlphaBeta [38] argues the information technology sector currently contributes \$122 billion to the Australian economy employing 580,000 workers.
 The report suggests that we can boost Australia's GDP by \$207 billion/year if the Australian technology sector grows on par with global leaders.
 The report also finds that 66,000 workers in the information technology sector live in remote and regional Australia and that 90% of information technology sector businesses are small to medium enterprises.

 Digital technologies, including AI, are potentially worth AU\$315 billion to the Australian economy by 2028.

+Figure 5.
+The information technology sector compared to the broader market.
 Data source: The Australian Stock Exchange and S&P Dow Jones Indices.